JNU-Tangyin/tidyplots-python/README.md

 - numpy >= 1.18.0
 - plotnine >= 0.8.0

-## Contributing
+## Notices

+This project is a Python transplant from [tidyplots R version](https://github.com/jbengler/tidyplots), and it is supported by [Windsurf](https://codeium.com/windsurf).

+Althought I believe the philosophy we present in this work is convenient, pythonic, and easy to use, it is however rudimentary starting point, therefore it may contain bugs and missing features.
+Please forgive me if you find any.

-Contributions are welcome!
+And most importantly, contributions are more than welcome!
 Please feel free to submit a Pull Request.

 ## License